 2. End-to-End Supply Chain Transparency

-Pharma supply chains often involve multiple intermediaries distributors, wholesalers, pharmacies, hospitals.
+Pharma supply chains often involve multiple intermediaries, distributors, wholesalers, pharmacies, hospitals.
 Blockchain creates a single source of truth accessible to all stakeholders.

 - Manufacturers can monitor product movement.